Bagging a deer requires unconventional tactics. Avoid these common deer hunting mistakes during the rut to better your

 Why do hunters refuse to move to another location even after days of seeing no game?
 Unless you have credible, fresh information that a buck is using the area near your stand, you need to be willing to move.

 Game cameras, tracks and sightings from neighbors or landowners will provide additional information.
-You must act quickly.
+You must act quickly, especially on public land.
 Bucks won't necessarily stay in one spot for long during the rut.
-Move to a high-traffic area where you can see a lot of real estate.
+Move your treestand to a high-traffic area where you can see a lot of real estate.

 3. Not using the right calls

 Quit using your doe bleat call you were using during pre-rut.
 After the early season, bucks are only interested in does they can breed.
 Use a "doe in estrus" call.
 Keep your call on the deer's level.
 If you are in an elevated stand, rig your can or square call.

 Tie a line around the bottom of the call with two tails coming off of it.
 Anchor one to the ground and tie off the other to your ladder.
 Tie a second line to the top of the call and take it up into your stand.

 4. Ditching the decoy

 A lot of deer hunters quit using a decoy after archery season or early gun season.
 You need to lure a good buck away from real does.
 If one will stand still, he may abandon those he's been chasing all day to check her out.

 Screw a real deer tail onto your decoy in a horizontal position, imitating a doe ready to breed.
 Now the "Ms. November" decoy has a realistic breeding posture.